 3. Gluten Free Menu Options at all 10 Restaurants

 Sandals Grenada restaurants are not lacking when it comes to variety.
 Choose from Italian, French, Seafood, Oriental, Sushi or Local Cuisine for lunch or dinner.
-As gluten free travel is such a detailed subject, I will write a follow up blog containing my experiences with this location.
+As gluten free travel is such a detailed subject, I have written a food allergy review of Sandals LaSource Grenada in a separate blog post.

 4. Plenty of Entertainment

 - The Boat Tour aboard the Astonia at 3:00 PM daily – a free 60 minute tour taking you along the coast of the island.
 Make sure to wear water shoes as boarding the boat in the water is difficult.
-Any other type of shoe is not allowed on the boat. **Sandals Grenada Tip: the boat fills up quickly so make sure to reserve your spot ahead of time at the Aqua Center.
+They do not allow any other type of shoe on the boat. **Sandals Grenada Tip: the boat fills up quickly so make sure to reserve your spot ahead of time at the Aqua Center.

 - Water Sports – catamarans, kayaks, snorkeling and scuba diving